enbochen/mean-reversion-backtest/README.md

 ## Consideration

-1. The market in question should be ETH based on the price history and volumn
+- The market in question should be ETH based on the price history and volumn

-1. The close price is the used for calculating the mean for simpilicity
+- The close price is the used for calculating the mean for simpilicity even though the average of open, high, low, close data can provide a broader view of the volatile markets, where prices can fluctuate rapidly and unpredictably)